 All this building and restructuring of molecules is done at an even deeper level than simple biology.
 On the atomic level, atoms exchange particles as they move between molecules.
 They lose and gain electrons, desperately trying to maintain electromagnetic balance with the protons in their core.
 Unfortunately, this is not always easy.

 When atoms fall out of balance, they can create free radicals.
 These are unbalanced molecules, ready to react dangerously with and damage other molecules, including our own DNA and healthy cells.

-There are no two ways around it – free radicals are highly harmful and are linked to cancer, premature aging and degenerative diseases like Parkinson’s and Alzheimer’s, among many other conditions.
+There are no two ways around it – free radicals are highly harmful and linked to degenerative diseases.
 This process is also known as oxidative stress.